Smile-SA/TerraCI/README.md

 # TerraCI

 ## Description

-The TerraCI provides an automatic generation of the gitlabci.yml file, to be able to run the pipeline using different tests and setting user-conditions to allow an automatic deployment at the end.
+This project is a copy of the original repository in https://gitlab.com/hiba.awad1/TerraCI The TerraCI provides an automatic generation of the gitlabci.yml file, to be able to run the pipeline using different tests and setting user-conditions to allow an automatic deployment at the end.

 ## Getting started